Measurement of the inclusive $\mathrm{t\bar{t}}$ cross section in final states with at least one lepton and additional

 {\tolerance=800 The \MGvATNLO (v2.4.2) generator~\cite{Alwall:2014hca}, is used to simulate Drell--Yan (DY) quark-antiquark annihilation into lepton-antilepton pairs through \PZ boson or virtual photon exchange, and \PW boson production with additional jets (\wjets).
 The simulation is performed at NLO in pQCD and includes up to two extra partons at the matrix element (ME) level.
 The FxFx matching scheme~\cite{Frederix:2012ps} is used to match jets from the ME calculations and the parton showering (PS).
 For all the processes, simulated events are interfaced with {\PYTHIA8} (v230)~\cite{Sjostrand:2014zea} with the ``CP5'' tune~\cite{Sirunyan:2019dfx} for PS, hadronization, and the underlying event description. }

 The SM prediction for \stt is calculated with the \TOPpp program~\cite{Czakon:2011xx} at NNLO in pQCD including soft-gluon resummation at next-to-next-to-leading logarithmic (NNLL) accuracy~\cite{Czakon:2013goa} for $\mt=172.5\GeV$ and a strong coupling at the \PZ boson mass, \asmz, of $0.118\pm0.001$~\cite{PDG2020}.
 At 5.02\TeV, this prediction is $69.5^{+2.0}_{-2.3}\,\text{(scale)} \pm 2.9\,\text{(PDF+\alpS)}\pb$.
 The first uncertainty reflects variations in the factorization (\muf) and renormalization (\mur) scales.
 The second uncertainty is associated with possible choices of the PDFs and the \alpS value, calculated using the PDF4LHC prescription~\cite{Butterworth:2015oua}, that encompasses the MSTW2008 68\% CL NNLO~\cite{martin2009parton,Martin_2009}, CT10 NNLO~\cite{Lai_2010,Gao_2014}, and NNPDF2.3 5f FFN~\cite{Ball_2013} PDF sets.
-The cross section predictions used for the normalization of $t$ channel and \tW events are calculated at NLO in both QCD and electroweak (EW) orders of approximation matched with PS resummation whereas for \wjets and DY events, the calculation is performed at NNLO in QCD and NLO in EW.
+The cross section predictions used for the normalization of $t$ channel and \tW events are calculated at NLO in both QCD and electroweak (EW) orders of approximation matched with PS resummation~\cite{Campbell:2020fhf, Kidonakis:2021vob}, whereas for \wjets and DY events the calculation is performed at NNLO in QCD and NLO in EW~\cite{Melnikov:2006kv}.
 The signal and background MC samples used in the analysis are summarized in Table~\ref{tab:mc}, as well as the cross section predictions used for the normalization of events.